rschristopher/ischristtrue.com/src/modern-views/index.md

  continuous revolution and relativism.
 This is a unique worldview born of western Christianity post schism, with notably anti-Christian themes (as it emerged as an antithesis to Christianity).
 And yet today this view has been exported globally and has become the defacto modern globalist view.

 We can find hints of this view sprinkled throughout history.
 To the degree it emerged in early Christianity it was also condemned and anathematized.
-It only actualized into a continuous (albeit parasitic) ethos after the great schism, emerging from the early scholastic movement and into fruition by the enlightenment era.
+It only actualized into a continuous (albeit parasitic) ethos after the great schism, emerging from the early scholastic movement and coming into fruition by the enlightenment era.

 ## Christian Antithesis

-In a perverse and deceitful twist, this modern view audaciously claims credit for every scientific breakthrough, distancing itself from its own bad fruits -- the "revolution" is never the cause of its own genocides and famines -- all of which are the clear and inevitable consequences of this modern view, yet always we blame the former revolution, creating a disastrous and malevolent cycle.
+In a perverse and deceitful twist, this modern view audaciously claims credit for every scientific breakthrough, distancing itself from its own bad fruits -- the "revolution" is never the accountable for its own genocides and famines -- all of which are the clear and inevitable consequences of this modern "revolutionary" view, as always we blame the former revolution, creating a disastrous and malevolent cycle.

-As the honest truth-seeking Christian gives glory and praise to God for all that is good, the modern view gives credit to man and perversely blames God for all that is evil.
+The honest truth-seeking Christian gives glory and praise to God for all that is good, yet the modern view gives credit to man and perversely blames God for all that is evil.
 God is love to the honest Christian, but a tyrant to the modern view.
 The modern view depicts man as heroically overcoming his creator, making himself into god.
+If you want to best understand the modern view, it is an inversion of orthodox Christian at every level.

-In the final analysis, we can trace the modern view all the way back to that serpent in the garden:
+In the final analysis, we can trace this anti-Christian view all the way back to that serpent in the garden:

 > And the serpent said unto the woman, Ye shall not surely die: